alshedivat/al-folio/_pages/join-us.md

 * **grade transcript**
 * anything else you would like to share 😄

-**Note:** Please check the official call carefully.
-Due to state regulation some position may require good to very good German skills 🇩🇪.
+**Note:** Please check the official call.
+Due to state regulation some position may require you to be proficient at speaking German  🇩🇪.

 ## Postdocs